colinbazzano/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 We know that floor 0 is the ground, and an egg will no break on that floor.
 It if did, there are no viable floors for egg throwing.

 A question I would ask if being asked to solve this would be: Will I know when an egg is broken from a floor?
+Another: is the input going to be the number of floors?
+What is the input of this function?

 If I do know the state of the egg upon returning, I would have a base case that is if `f == 0` return because we are on the floor, as well as when the egg is returned `broken`.
 This way, I would climb up the floors and call the function again with the floor + 1.
 Climb up the floors until an egg is returned broken which I would then know is the first floor that eggs cannot be thrown from, as each floor above would also return a broken egg.
+It could also stop when we have reached the max floor, and if no eggs have broken f is not present!
+You would, hypothetically, be able to throw an egg off of any floor in the building.

 The recursive function can continue to call itself so long as the egg is returned unbroken, otherwise we would want to break out of the function and return the broken egg.

+The time complexity of this is O(n + 1) or O(n) because for each floor, we are going to check the state of the egg until we either reach a broken egg or reach the max number of floors.
+If the floor that eggs break on is super high, we will take a longer time finding it than if the floor that eggs break on is 1, it would be a lot quicker.